 In this article, we’ll talk about what to look for when buying a house and what you need to consider when evaluating the most important elements of a home.

-Of course, choosing a home is a highly personal decision.
-As you think about the different aspects of a home, rank their level of importance to your needs and then decide which ones are negotiable and which ones are deal-breakers.
+Choosing a home is a highly personal decision.
+As you think about the different aspects of a home, rank their level of importance to your needs and decide which are negotiable and which are deal breakers.

 1. House Size

-You should have a general idea of what size house you want before you do too much hunting around, including a minimum and/or maximum square footage and the number of bedrooms and bathrooms you’ll need.
+You should have a general idea of what size house you want before you even find a real estate agent and start going to open houses.
+Figure out a minimum and maximum square footage and the number of bedrooms and bathrooms you’ll need.

-What size house you should buy will depend on your needs and your preferences.
-If you have a large family or plan on starting one soon, you’ll probably need to look at houses with more square footage as well as more bedrooms and bathrooms.
+What size house you should buy will depend on your needs and your personal preferences.
+If you have a large family or plan on starting one soon, you’ll probably need to look at houses with more square footage and more bedrooms and bathrooms.
 On the other hand, if your household is just you or you and a partner, it may make more sense and be more affordable to look at smaller houses.

 Another matter of personal preference is what kind of yard you’d like.
-Do you want a lot of acreage and beautiful, low-maintenance landscaping, or would you prefer to avoid the responsibility that comes with having a big lawn?
-Maybe you want a home that sits back farther from the road, providing a little more privacy.
+Do you want a lot of acreage and beautiful, low-maintenance landscaping?
+Or would you prefer to avoid the responsibility that comes with having a big lawn?
+Maybe you want a home that sits back further from the road, providing a little more privacy.

 You’ll also have to think about what kind of features you want in the backyard.
-You can find homes with all sorts of natural and human-made elements, from streams and ponds to pools, hot tubs, patios, swing sets, decks, built-in grills and more.
-For some home buyers, these are attractive and useful features.
-For others, they signal liability, extra expense and time commitment.
-Alternatively, if a backyard doesn’t currently have what you want, is it suited to have those things added after you move in?
+You can find homes with all sorts of natural and human-made features, from streams and ponds to pools, hot tubs, patios, swing sets, decks, built-in grills and more.
+For some home buyers, these are attractive and useful features, while for others, they signal liability, expense and a huge time commitment.

-Your main line of defense against buying a home with a deteriorating exterior will be your home inspection, but it’s still a good idea to keep an eye out for red flags whether on your own time or by leaning on a trusted real estate agent.
+Your main line of defense against buying a home with a deteriorating exterior will be your home inspection, but it’s still a good idea to keep an eye out for red flags.

 Here are some of the main exterior components you should be sure to check out when viewing a house:

-- Foundation: Foundation problems can cause a lot of heartache in the form of thousands to tens of thousands of dollars to repair.
-To spot a bad foundation, keep an eye out for cracks in the walls (particularly those around doorways or windows).
+- Foundation: Foundation problems can cost you thousands to tens of thousands of dollars to repair.
+To spot a bad foundation, keep an eye out for cracks in the walls (particularly around doorways or windows).
 Doors and windows that stick or jam are another warning sign.
 Ultimately, you’ll want to get a professional to sign off on the state of the home’s foundation.

 - Siding: Check out the exterior walls for any obvious signs of damage or disrepair, including peeling paint, rotting wood, cracks or other signs of decay.

-Again, the size and number of bedrooms are important considerations.
-However, there are plenty of other factors you should also think about, including closet space, sources of natural and artificial light, views from the windows, general privacy, whether there’s an attached bathroom to the master bedroom and other factors.
+Again, the square footage and the number of bedrooms are important considerations.
+However, there are plenty of other factors to think about, including closet space, natural versus artificial light, views from the windows, general privacy and whether there’s a bathroom attached to the primary bedroom.

 When you’re checking out the bathroom, make sure everything’s in working order:

-- With the seller’s or agent’s permission, flush the toilets, test the faucets and even turn on the shower.
+- With the seller’s or REALTOR®’s permission, flush the toilets, test the faucets and even turn on the shower.